A typical Shiny app has a UI portion and a server portion. Before

 R Markdown website.
 Even though interactive documents don’t

-argument).
-For example, the following code can
+useShinyjs().
+For example, the following code can be used

-as the link above
+with runtime: shiny as the link above describes):

 library(shinyjs)